9 Tips for Flying with Your Small Dog for the First Time

 I also know some people who bring a pee pad to lay down on the restroom floor for their dog to go if needed (their dog is trained to go on potty pads).

-Pack for Your Pooch
+5) Pack Appropriately for Your Dog

 Consider your pets needs and ensure a separate pocket is allocated for them in your carry-on.

 This is where any medication, snacks, and a non-spill water container for them should be kept.

 Include familiar items, such as their favorite toys or a soft blanket.
 These possessions will allow your pup to feel a lot more at home and at ease during the potentially scary experience of flying.